Here you will find information and guidance about Brighton Grammar’s plans for a safe return of staff to face-to-face learning.

 - A face mask is required at times when you are not able to socially distance.
 It is therefore recommended that you carry a mask with you at all times.

 - Used tissues, paper towels and masks should be disposed of in rubbish bins provided.

 - Staff who feel unwell, even with mild symptoms such as a sore throat, low grade fever (37.5 degrees or above) and a slight runny nose, are asked to stay at home.
 Please follow your usual process for advising your illness (including completing a leave form).

-- All staff and students will have their temperature taken as they arrive on campus.
+- All staff will have their temperature taken as they arrive on campus.
 Note: we no longer require students to have their temperature taken when they arrive.